 Paiyun Lodge Snow Updates

-- Yushan Trail is usually an intermediate trail, yet it will become much more difficult and dangerous to trek when there’s snow/ice.
-It is absolutely not suitable for purely sightseeing/road trips without adequate hiking experience in the snow since there might be risks to fall off the cliff, get lost in the snowy fog, or get hypothermia.
+- Yushan Trail is usually an intermediate trail, yet it is much more difficult and dangerous to trek when there’s snow/ice.
+It is absolutely not suitable for purely sightseeing/road trips without adequate hiking experience in the snow since there are risks of falling off the cliff, getting lost in the snowy fog, or getting hypothermia.

-- Visitors need to prepare the equipment for hiking in the snow, especially helmets, ice axes, and crampons.
-It is not suggested to use simple anti/slip crampons when there is heavy snow.
-Since it’s about your safety during the hike, please do not leave out essential gear for convenience, reducing the backpack weight, or cutting down on the expense.
+- Visitors are required to prepare and check the equipment for hiking in the snow, including helmets, ice axes, and crampons.
+It is not recommended to use simple anti-slip crampons when hiking on snow with ice and rocks mixed together.
+Since it’s about your own safety, please do not leave out essential gear for convenience, reducing backpack weight, or cutting down on the expense.

-- For your safety, it is suggested to have solid competence in using snow/ice climbing gear.
-It is not sufficient to buy or rent the equipment.
-Without proper training and practising, visitors still have the risk of accidents relating to wrong or unfamiliar equipment usage.
+- For your safety, you need to have solid competence in using snow/ice climbing gear.
+Buying or renting the equipment doesn't mean you know how to use it.
+Without proper training and practice, accidents can still occur due to incorrect or unfamiliar equipment usage.

-- Be well-prepared and evaluate all the risks of climbing in the snow: Snow Control Application Instructions & Declaration & Checklist
+- Be well-prepared and evaluate all the risks of climbing in the snow before the hike: Snow Season Application Instructions & Checklist

-Please note that it is hikers’ responsibility to hike safely!
+Remember, it is the hikers' responsibility to hike safely!

-(Visitors going to other areas above 3000 m in the park are also kindly requested to check the trail/road condition and the weather.)
+(Visitors travelling to other areas above 3000 m in the park are also kindly requested to check the trail/road conditions and the weather.)

 Yushan Route Conditions: Paiyun Mountaineering Center +886 49 2702228 (06:30-16:30)